 To help you progress and to support you with your own study you will be able to:

 For further information about where our graduates go after finishing their degrees here see the Career Service’s detailed breakdown of the destinations of Education graduates from York.
-You can also view our graduate student profiles to see how studying Education helped their employability and where studying Education can take you.

 Our Volunteering and enrichment programme is a dynamic community-based learning experience that is designed to allow students to put into practice the knowledge that they have developed through their academic studies.
 Our students are community partners for a five week period in the Summer term of their first year and undertake work on a range of educational projects.
 Previously, students have worked on a museum guidebook which involved developing activities for children based around exhibits in the Yorkshire museum.
 Another project involved the creation of learning resources for young refugees in collaboration with Refugee Action York.